verdaux/BookNotes/Phrases/Impressors 2.md

 - [ ] It's 2023, you should really hone your racism skills.
 - [ ] Favorite quote - Hi, Rupa!
 Nahaa liya?
 - [ ] Cause the battle outside ragin'.
 Will soon shake your windows and rattle your walls.
 For the times, they are a chagin'.
+- [ ] The hairs on the back of my neck prickled at the sight.